YeiversonYurgaky/photo-video-date-editor/README.md

    python main_webview.py
    ```
 2. Select files or folders from the interface.
+3. **For videos, choose whether to only modify metadata or extract a frame as an image (with metadata applied) in the batch table.**
-3. Process the files and review the results in the table and log.
+4. Process the files and review the results in the table and log.

 ## Notes